What advice do you have for expats having a baby in Switzerland?

 We asked expat moms who gave birth in Switzerland about their experiences and advice they have for other moms to be.
 They said...

 "Be prepared for paperwork.
 Swiss hospitals require a range of maternity documents such as hospital application forms and proof of residence.
 Coordinate with your health insurance provider in advance and ensure you understand exactly what type of birth care coverage is provided.
 Research birthing options according to your preferences - from homebirths to midwives, hospitals, and other childbirth professionals in your area.
 Look into prenatal classes and support services available in your local community.
 Make sure to build a good relationship with your doctor, understand their approach to labour and delivery and ask lots of questions.
-Lastly, get familiar with the local maternity leave regulations such as the duration and rate of payment of maternity leave," remarked another expat in Switzerland.
+Lastly, get familiar with the local maternity leave regulations such as the duration and rate of payment of maternity leave," explained one expat living in Switzerland.

 Other Questions: